MBBS Counselling

 Educational Qualifications: Candidates must have completed the necessary educational qualifications, which typically include passing the 10+2 or equivalent examination with the required subjects (Physics, Chemistry, Biology/Biotechnology) from a recognized board or university.

-How the seat is allotted in NEET counselling?
+How the seat is allotted in NEET counseling?

 During NEET Counselling, the seat allotment process is primarily determined by three factors: